PIEMONTE, HOME TO THE MOBILITY OF THE FUTURE

 FAST FORWARD INNOVATION

-It’s possible to find in Piemonte the necessary know-how for electric vehicle integration and all the solutions based on full electrical mobility, encompassing energy harvesting with both on-board and off-board photovoltaic generation.
+It is possible to find in Piemonte the necessary know-how for electric vehicle development, integration, production and all the solutions and services needed for full electrical mobility, including energy storage and distribution.

 SMART ROAD PROJECT